mendicant-original/university-web/public-site/views/about/courses.md

 ### Core Skills Course

-At the heart of RbMU is the core skills course, an intense three week program that is designed to help students hone their craft through active practice in several important topic areas.
+At the heart of Mendicant University is the core skills course, an intense three week program that is designed to help students hone their craft through active practice in several important topic areas.
 Each session features an exercise on each of the following topics:

   * Modeling complex business logic
   * Integration with third party software libraries and/or web services